Back to Innovation Atlas

 In a recent study researching the Open Banking adoption among consumers, British consumers scored higher than average Europeans in nearly all areas measured.
 36% of British consumers were interested in receiving intelligent assistance to manage payments, 34% were interested in having their data used to develop convenient new payment methods, 32% having their data used in aggregating financial information and storing it in one place and 29% in having their data used to offer a better range or better quality of services.

-The UK has one of the highest Fintech adoption rates in the world at 71%Ernst & Young Global Limited (EY) asked consumers about their use of 19 Fintech services across five categories.
+The UK has one of the highest Fintech adoption rates in the world at 71%.
+Ernst & Young Global Limited (EY) asked consumers about their use of 19 Fintech services across five categories.
 Fintech adopter was defined as someone who has used two or more “buckets” of services since this indicates a habitual change in behaviour in a way that the use of a single service does not.
 A bucket consists of a major Fintech service or two or more related services, such as online stockbroking and online investment advice.

 Savings app users clearly believe the apps are helping them to save.
 For more than one in five, this was their first savings account, and overall, nearly two-thirds had seen their savings go up since they started to use their app.
 Three-quarters agreed that they now found it easier to regularly save money left over each month, with 71% now feeling more confident that they have a financial cushion or buffer to meet unexpected spending.

 According to Deloitte’s research there are more than 2,500 Fintechs in the UK.
 The Open Banking ecosystem in the UK is thriving with 325 regulated providers made up of 234 third-party providers and 91 account providers.
 As of March 2022, there were 128 fully regulated firms with live-to-market Open Banking-enabled products and services.
-This is more than the rest of Europe combined.
-The fully regulated market remains dominated by propositions addressing improved financial decision-making (40), expanded payments choice (31) and better borrowing (23).
-At the end of March 2022, 142 agents of regulated Third-Party Providers (TPPs) offered live-to-market products and services in the UK.
-Most agent propositions are clustered around improved financial decision-making (56), expanded payments choice (26) and better borrowing (25).
-However, this market sector is highly innovative, with unique propositions to meet specific market needs.
+Estimates for OBL in June 2024 suggest open banking is worth more than £4bn to the economy and predicts the future value of open banking and smart data schemes to be worth £28bn.
+The fully regulated market remains dominated by propositions addressing improved financial decision-making , expanded payments choice and better borrowing .
+Most agent propositions are clustered around improved financial decision-making (, expanded payments choice and better borrowing .
+However, this market sector is highly innovative, with unique propositions to meet specific market needs.(28m estimate form DTI)

 Yapily’s analysis found that the UK processed the largest number of API calls and payment volumes over the last 12 months compared to its European neighbours, with payment conversion rates also increasing between 2021 to 2022.
 UK banks are some of the most advanced in Europe when it comes to enabling APIs for TPPs to utilise.
 They are also keen to improve and evolve their capabilities as well as resolve reported issues when they arise.
 UK banks also offer wide coverage and a consistently high API standard.
 The UK’s Faster Payments System, designed to speed up the process of sending and receiving money via bank-to-bank transfers, is enabling Open Banking payments to accelerate at speed.